If you've got dry skin, sensitive skin, or skin that always feels tight after cleansing, then you may want to switch to a cream cleanser.

 Also known as cleansing cream, this type of formula is both gentler and more hydrating than other kinds of face wash, like foams and gels.

-That's because these cleansers have a creamy texture, which doesn't produce a lather.
+That's because these cleansers have a creamy texture, which produces only a mild lather (or no lather at all).
 Not only do they clean the skin without throwing off its pH or stripping its protective barrier, but they also deposit moisturizing ingredients.

 But not all cream cleansers are made equal!
 Here's what I look for, plus the best products I've found to date.